-You must file with the Court and serve on the respondent and any other parties a summary of your argument and a list of authorities.
-Your summary of argument must set out, in relation to each ground of appeal, a statement of the arguments setting out the points of law or fact to be discussed, and the orders you seek.
+The summary of argument must set out, in relation to each ground of appeal, a statement of the arguments setting out the points of law or fact to be discussed, and the orders you seek.
 The document must not exceed 10 pages (unless the Court orders otherwise), each paragraph must be numbered consecutively and it must be signed.
-At the hearing of the appeal you will be expected to speak to your written summary of argument.
-If participating in the appeal, the respondent and any other parties may be required to file a summary of argument and a list of authorities.
+At the hearing of the appeal each party will be expected to speak to their written summary of argument.